jharjharbink/scrap_nodata/README.md

   - image_name (stored on Amazon s3)
   - format (EP, Album, Mixtape...)

-and store it in a postgresql database defined in database_schema.png

 To run this project locally, you'll have to :
   - create an anaconda environment containing all the dependencies specified in requirements.txt file